|

 really unleash its power, however, I must find time to read that

-of the few WYSIWYG page builders that deals in pure HTML (RoundTrip
+DreamWeaver© One of the few WYSIWYG page builders that deals in pure HTML (RoundTrip

-such as this.
-I train folks on this application, for both Mac and Windows (I support cross-platform apps whenever I can), as it allows make-shift Webmasters a way to build sites without being hand-coders intimately familiar with HTML, CSS and the other geekable trappings of the World Wide Web.
+corrupt hand-tweaked code.
+It is also made for both Mac and Windows (I support cross-platform apps whenever I can), as it allows make-shift Webmasters a way to build sites without being hand-coders intimately familiar with HTML, CSS and the other geekable trappings of the World Wide Web.

 - Graphic/Image Manipulation